Steph Catley

-Stephanie-Elise Catley (born 26 January 1994) is an Australian professional soccer player who plays as a defender for Women's Super League club Arsenal and the Australia national team.
-Prior to her move to the English side, Catley played for American teams Orlando Pride and Reign FC.
-She can play in many positions in defence, such as left-back, centre-back or sweeper.

-She previously played for Reign FC, Orlando Pride and Portland Thorns FC in the American National Women's Soccer League (NWSL) as well as Melbourne Victory and Melbourne City in the Australian W-League.
-With over 130 appearances for her country, she is the sixth-most capped player in Australia's history.

-Catley was named PFA Women's Player of the Year in both 2020 and 2024.
-She was awarded the W-League's Young Player of the Year for the 2012–13 season and the Female U20 Footballer of the Year by Football Federation Australia in 2012 and 2013.
+Stephanie-Elise Catley (born 26 January 1994) is an Australian professional soccer player who plays as a defender for the English club Arsenal and the Australia national team.
+She has also played for the American clubs Orlando Pride, Portland Thorns FC and Reign FC, and for Melbourne Victory and Melbourne City in the Australian W-League.
+With over 130 international appearances, she is the sixth-most capped player in Australia's history.
+She was twice named PFA Women's Player of the Year, and was named the W-League's Young Player of the Year for the 2012–13 season.
+She was also twice named Female U20 Footballer of the Year by Football Federation Australia.
+Catley has played various positions in defence, including left-back, centre-back and sweeper.

 Early life

 Born and raised in Melbourne by her parents Lesley and Stephen, Catley was educated at Bentleigh Secondary College and joined her first soccer team at age six.
 She was the only girl in the East Bentleigh FC squad, the same team her older brother Daniel had played on, and described herself as a tomboy growing up.
 She noted, "I fell in love with the game and with the idea of making myself the best footballer that I could be.
 I trained by myself, with my brother and with the other boys in the team until I made my first representative team."
 At age 13, she started playing for Sandringham, one of the largest soccer clubs in Victoria.
 When she was 15, Catley made her first state team and was chosen for the under-17 national team.